 If you’re a pregnant woman with questions about the COVID-19 vaccine, we understand your worries and concern.
 However, Covington Women’s Health Specialists is here with information to answer any questions you may have and bring reassurance.

-Protect yourself and your baby by getting the COVID-19 vaccination if you are in a high-risk group.
+Protect yourself and your baby by getting the COVID-19 vaccination.
 Our very own Dr. Samuels received her first COVID-19 vaccination when she was 27 weeks pregnant and her second vaccination when she was 30 weeks.
 She is participating in a study that monitors pregnancy outcomes for women who are vaccinated during their pregnancies.
 The study results will help us all!

-- The physicians of Covington Women’s Health Specialists (CWHS), the American College of Obstetrics and Gynecology (ACOG), and the Centers for Disease Control (CDC) recommend that COVID-19 vaccines should be administered to pregnant individuals who meet the criteria for vaccination.
+- The physicians of Covington Women’s Health Specialists (CWHS), the American College of Obstetrics and Gynecology (ACOG), The Society for Maternal-Fetal Medicine (SMFM), The March of Dimes, and the Centers for Disease Control (CDC) recommend that COVID-19 vaccines should be administered to pregnant individuals who meet the criteria for vaccination.

 - People considering a COVID-19 vaccination should have access to available information about the safety and efficacy of the vaccine, including being advised that the vaccine safety studies did not include pregnant or breastfeeding individuals.